mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 agent.to_json()['repr']
 ```

-If you squint you should be able to pick out the template, including our suplied `get_content_from_page` tool.
+A bit of squinting at the dense output should show the template, including our suplied `get_content_from_page` tool.

 ```
 template='Answer the following questions as best you can.
 You have access to the following tools: